EashanJoshi/EashanJoshi/README.md

 <!--- just
 "You know who's a powerhouse data scientist?
 The one with software engineering chops—a coding gladiator, with both intellectual vigor and athletic muscle, embodying the fusion of tech savvy and raw physical discipline." - Eashan Joshi --->

-As a hybrid Software Engineer and Data Scientist, I apply a unique mix of technical programming and analytical skills.
-In software development, my expertise lies in:

-🔧 Programming Languages: Python, Java, .NET, R, SQL, C#; familiar with C++ and JavaScript.

-Transitioning to Data Science, I specialize in:

-🔬 ML Libraries: Skilled in Python-based libraries like Scikit-learn, Numpy, Pandas, and Matplotlib; knowledgeable in TensorFlow, NLTK, OpenCV; proficient with Tableau and AWS Services for data visualization and cloud computing.

-I have a proven track record in troubleshooting software issues, enhancing performance, and extracting actionable insights from complex datasets.
-My communication skills enable me to articulate technical concepts to varied audiences effectively.

-In addition to my technical skills, my interests in fitness, soccer, singing, and psychology add depth to my professional interactions, fostering empathy and understanding.
+As a Software Engineer and Data Scientist, I bring a unique combination of coding expertise and analytical thinking to solve complex business challenges.
+With a solid programming foundation, I've resolved 30+ developmental defects and 50+ client issues, enhancing software performance.
+My transition to Data Science was driven by curiosity, where I mastered data analysis, machine learning, and visualization, achieving a 10% improvement in client data visualization and retrieval times through SQL optimization.

+My skill set includes Python, R, SQL, Java, .NET, C#, C++, as well as frameworks like TensorFlow, PyTorch, and Scikit-Learn.
+I also work with tools such as Pandas, Apache Spark, Tableau, and PostgreSQL.
+Beyond technical skills, my strength lies in communicating complex findings to diverse stakeholders.
+I'm a fitness enthusiast, soccer player, and singer, adding a unique perspective to my problem-solving approach.
+Let's connect and explore how I can contribute to your data-driven goals.

-📧 Connect with me for innovative solutions in data-driven projects: ej2637@rit.edu | eashanj4@gmail.com
+📧 Connect with me for innovative solutions in data-driven projects: eashan.joshi.rit@gmail.com | ej2637@rit.edu

 ---